 Before the test

-- A lead shield will be placed over your pelvic area to protect it from radiation.
+• A lead shield may be placed over your pelvic area to protect it from radiation.

 During the test

-- You will stand or sit in front of the X-ray machine while the test is done.
+• Depending on the type of swallow test you're having, you will stand, sit, or lie down in front of the X-ray machine while the test is done.

-- The doctor and a speech pathologist will guide you through a series of swallowing steps.
+• The doctor or a speech pathologist will guide you through a series of swallowing steps.

-- While you swallow, the doctor and speech pathologist will watch the video screen.
-They may ask you to take different positions to see how they affect your swallowing.
+• While you swallow, the doctor or speech pathologist will watch the video screen.
+You may be asked to take different positions to see how they affect your swallowing.
 The X-rays are recorded so they can be looked at later.

 How long the test takes